 One idea was to deploy multiple Elastic Agents on the same edge server, one per tenant.
 Each Elastic Agent would run its own APM Server, configured with a different namespace.

-Technically feasible, but we quickly ran into issues:
+Technically feasible, but we quickly ran into some issues:

 Due to these drawbacks, we ruled out this approach.